vidya-labtest/aroworkshop/_entries/Lab 2 - ARO Internals.md

 View the Kubernetes deployment object YAMLs.
 If you wish you can download them from the following locations to your Azure Cloud Shell, to your local machine, or just use the direct link in the next steps.

 Feel free to open them up and take a look at what we will be deploying.
-For simplicity of this lab we have placed all the Kubernetes objects we are deploying in one "all-in-one" YAML file.
+For simplicity of this lab, we have placed all the Kubernetes objects we are deploying in one "all-in-one" YAML file.
 Though in reality there are benefits (ease of maintenance and less risk) to separating these out into individual files.

 [ostoy-frontend-deployment.yaml](https://github.com/microsoft/aroworkshop/blob/master/yaml/ostoy-frontend-deployment.yaml)